What is a Non-Exempt Employee?

 Additional differences come from the regulations surrounding wages.
 Non-exempt employees must be paid at least the federal minimum wage, whereas exempt employees must make at least $684/week or $35,568/year.

-It shows that the wage floor for exempt employees is higher than that for non-exempt employees. $684/week for a 40-hour workweek amounts to approximately $17.10 per hour (before taxes), which is considerably higher than the federal minimum wage of $7.25 per hour.
+It shows that the wage floor for exempt employees is higher than that for their non-exempt counterparts. $684/week for a 40-hour workweek amounts to approximately $17.10 per hour (before taxes), which is considerably higher than the federal minimum wage of $7.25 per hour.

 Advantages of Non-Exempt Employees